 Addiction is never simple, and it becomes more complicated when a dual diagnosis is involved.
-Phoenix Rising’s dual diagnosis treatment center helps you address the underlying issues of your addiction and gives you the insight you need to heal from it.
+Dual diagnosis treatment centers in California help address the underlying issues of addiction and gives the insight you need to heal from it.
 While you are starting on your recovery journey you will be able to manage any mental health issues that accompany your addiction.

 Dual diagnosis is the existence of both an addiction to drugs or alcohol and a co-occurring mental illness.
 Approximately half of all people who have a substance use disorder also deal with at least one mental health diagnosis.
 For some, the addiction happens first, while for others, the mental illness occurs first.
 A study showed that in 2018, 9.2 million adults were coping with a dual diagnosis.

-Common Mental Health Disorders Treated by Dual Diagnosis Treatment Centers In Palm Springs, CA
+Mental Health Disorders Treated by Dual Diagnosis Treatment Centers

 People with mental illnesses often attempt to compensate for their debilitating symptoms by abusing drugs and alcohol.
 Common mental health disorders linked to substance abuse include the following: